zyphlar/influxdb.org/source/docs/v0.8/api/reading_and_writing_data.md

 ### Time Precision on Written Data

 InfluxDB keeps a timestamp for every point written in.
 Under the hood this timestamp is a microsecond epoch.
 If you write data with a time you should specify the precision, which can be done via the `time_precision` query parameter.
 It can be set to either `s` for seconds, `ms` for milliseconds, or `u` for microseconds.
 Just add that to your `POST`.
+By default time precision is assumed to be milliseconds.
+This holds true for both reading and writing data.

 ## Writing data through Graphite Protocol